Customization APIs

 Notes:

-- The "filter_id" value at the end of the path can be found in the "id" value of each of the elements of the array returned from Saved Filter List.
+- The "filter_id" in the path corresponds to the "id" of an array element returned from Saved Filter List.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-When updating a saved filter, the saved filter object passed in with the request body includes all of the fields shown in Saved Filter Create — including the fields that you don't wish to change — and the values specified in that object become the values of the updated filter.
+When updating a saved filter, the saved filter object in the request body must include all fields from Saved Filter Create, even those you don't wish to change.
+The specified values in this object will become the updated filter’s values.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Saved Filter Update method includes the following elements:

-• A single JSON saved filter object containing information about the newly updated custom filter.
+• A JSON saved filter object containing information about the newly-updated custom filter.

-Note: For a description of the JSON name:value pairs in the returned filter object see Saved Filter JSON.
+Note: For details of the JSON name/value pairs in the returned filter object, see Saved Filter JSON.

 top | section